Calumet College of St. Joseph: Athletics

 The Calumet (CCSJ) athletic teams are called the Crimson Wave.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) for most of its sports since the 2001–02 academic year (when the school began its athletics program); while its bowling teams compete in the United States Bowling Congress (USBC).

 CCSJ competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, soccer, sprint football (2022), track & field and volleyball; while women's sports include basketball, bowling, cross country, soccer, softball, track & field and volleyball; and co-ed sports include cheerleading and competitive dance.
 Former sports included men's wrestling (which was added as a varsity sport back in the 2009–10 school year).

-Bowling

 CCSJ men's bowling finished second in the nation at USBC Collegiate Championships, in the 2009–10 school year.
 In 2016, the men's bowling teamed moved up and ranked first in the US at the USBC Collegiate Championships.

-Sprint football

-CCSJ will add sprint football, a weight-restricted form of American football governed separately from the NAIA or the National Collegiate Athletic Association (NCAA), in the 2022 fall season.
-It will be one of six charter members of the Midwest Sprint Football League.